 If you are first and foremost concerned about your future, let’s talk.

-Judges tend to want cases resolved.
+Creativity Judges tend to want cases resolved.
 A creative solution can open the door so they can walk on through.
 I recently presented a solution to a judge on a felony probation revocation in which the defendant had absconded for several years.
 The prosecutor wanted a seven year prison sentence.
 The case concerned child support.
-I understand that child support cases are simply heavy handed collection actions and they can be completely solved by money.
+I understand that child support cases are simply heavy-handed collection actions and they can be completely solved by money.
 I offered an aggressive payment plan.
-The judge accepted my solution, reinstated the Suspended Imposition of Sentence (SIS, no criminal conviction)and soon after terminated probation.
+The judge accepted my solution, reinstated the Suspended Imposition of Sentence (SIS, no criminal conviction), and soon after terminated probation.

 Hard work I hustle.
 I like to win and I put in the work necessary to get there.